helunwencser/Guuber/README.md

 4. You can run app either on an Android device or an emulator with hardcoded GPS information.

+##File structure
+Document: requirements, design, test, and other related documents.
+Guuber: the source code of client
+Server: the source code of server

 ###Contact us
 If you have any issue to setup Guuber, please feel free to contact us.